uber-archive/usb2fac/README.md

-# USB2fac
+# USB2fac ⚡️

-This project provides a verification of connected USB devices, by adding a second factor of authentication using the [Duo Auth API](https://duo.com/docs/authapi).
+This project provides a verification of connected USB devices, by using the [Duo Auth API](https://duo.com/docs/authapi).

+When a device is connected for the first time in the host, an action will be triggered based on the configuration and it will require to be confirmed with a Duo push request.

-## Requirements
+## Installation

 USB2fac requires [libusb](http://libusb.info/), you can install it using brew: